secdec/attack-surface-detector-cli/README.md

 # attack-surface-detector-cli

 The `attack-surface-detector-cli` program is a command-line tool that takes in a folder location and outputs the set of endpoints detected within that codebase.
-[It uses the `threadfix-ham` module to generate these endpoints.](https://github.com/secdec/attack-surface-detector-cli/blob/master/threadfix-cli-endpoints/src/com/denimgroup/threadfix/cli/endpoints/EndpointMain.java#L268)
+It uses the [ASTAM Correlator's](https://github.com/secdec/astam-correlator) `threadfix-ham` module to generate these endpoints.
 ## Usage

-Once compiled to a JAR, run the program with:
+Once you have a compiled JAR, run the program with:

-    java -jar attack-surface-detector-cli.jar <root-folder>
+    java -jar attack-surface-detector-cli.jar <root-folder> [-flags]

 If successful, you should see various output in the console regarding endpoints declared in the given code.